o3de/o3de.org/content/docs/userguide/components/sky-cloud.md

 ---
-description: ' Use the Sky Cloud component to create realistic and detailed cloud effects in your &ALYlong; game levels. '
+description: ' Use the Sky Cloud component to create realistic and detailed cloud effects in your Amazon Lumberyard game levels. '
 title: Sky Cloud
 ---
 # Sky Cloud {#component-sky-cloud}